 Entry Procedures and Regulations

-Our MOUNTAIN BOOK COMPETITION is open for entries with the last entries accepted on 30 March, 2021.
+Our MOUNTAIN BOOK COMPETITION is now closed for entries (last entries were accepted on 30 March, 2021)

 We are also looking for writers and publishers who would like to do book launches and talks at our Festival over June 25 to 29 in Wanaka.

 The NZ Mountain Book Festival is an exciting event, bringing the best adventure books written on the world’s remote places, the environment and adventure sports.
 The festival features; guest speakers, readings, seminars, book signings and launches.
 The Festival offers a wide spectrum of experiences for the adventure book-loving audience.

 We bring their spirit of adventure, from around the world, to the alpine village of Wanaka (June 25 to 29) in 2021.

 The mountain book competition provides an opportunity for writers to showcase their work, receive merit and win cash prizes.
 We invite you to submit your book for consideration.

 The theme is: Adventure Sports and Lifestyles.
 Please note that the subject matter criteria are extremely broad.
 There must be a link, however, with adventure sports or people, and be set in the world’s mountains, lakes, rivers, oceans or skies.
 These adventure sports can include (but are not limited to) mountain climbing, rock or ice climbing, tramping, trekking, caving, kayaking, canyoning, white water rafting, base jumping, or paragliding.
 As are entries which consider mountain culture or wild environments.

 2021 NZMFF MOUNTAIN BOOK COMPETITION AWARDS